 From the very beginning on this project it has been our belief that the unjust construct of patriarchy causes harm to people of all genders, including men.
-On today’s episode we’re joined by a deep and generous thinker, Bob Rees, who interrogates that belief and unpack some specifics of both how patriarchy can painfully impact men as well as some of the ways men, and patriarchs even, can act as our allies in this work of dismantling oppressive structures.
-Along the way, Bob recites poetry, offers thoughtful insight, and reflecting on his personal history surrounding trauma and abuse.
+On today’s episode we’re joined by a deep and generous thinker, Bob Rees, who interrogates that belief and unpacks some specifics of both how patriarchy can painfully impact men as well as some of the ways men, and patriarchs even, can act as our allies in this work of dismantling oppressive structures.
+Along the way, Bob recites poetry, offers thoughtful insight, and reflects on his personal history surrounding trauma and abuse.

 As a note to listeners, be aware that this episode contains discussion of sexual harassment and abuse.
 Please be kind to yourselves and take care accordingly.

 Bob Rees (he/him), is an activist scholar, poet and humanitarian.
 He is a Visiting Professor and Director of Mormon Studies at Graduate Theological Union in Berkeley.
 Previously, he taught at UCLA, UC Santa Cruz, and UC Berkeley.
 He is the co-founder of the Bountiful Children’s Foundation, which addresses malnutrition among Latter-day Saint children in the Developing world.

 To learn more about Bob and his work to wipe out childhood malnutrition, be sure to visit the Bountiful Children Foundation.